One of the big reasons why WordPress is so successful is down to how easy it is to get a website set up and running. It can literally be minutes.

 wp plugin install path/to/plugin.zip

-Install from a remote zip file via a URL
+To install from a remote zip file via a URL:

 wp plugin install https://domain.com/wp-plugin.zip